DenysKors/spaceScutumTest/README.md

 This project base on React+Vite.

-All styles and components are from Material UI React component library.
+Material UI React component library used to create responsive and user-friendly design.

-Project using fake REST API of JSON data <a href="https://dummyjson.com/docs/todos">DummyJSON</a>
+Project using fake REST API of JSON data <a href="https://dummyjson.com/docs/todos">DummyJSON</a>.

+That's why I add some code tricks for the app to work properly.

 **Installation and launch**: